medined/medined.github.io/_posts/2020-07-11-kubebench-remediations.md

 * 1.2.12 Ensure that the admission control plugin AlwaysPullImages is set

 ```
-WARN
+    - name: 1.2.12 Ensure that the admission control plugin AlwaysPullImages is set
+      block:
+        - name: 1.2.12 check AlwaysPullImages exists.
+          command: grep enable-admission-plugins kube-apiserver.yaml | grep AlwaysPullImages
+          register: always_pull_images_flag
+          check_mode: no
+          ignore_errors: yes
+          changed_when: no

+        - name: 1.2.12 add AlwaysPullImages
+          replace:
+            path: /etc/kubernetes/manifests/kube-apiserver.yaml
+            regexp: '^(.*enable-admission-plugins=.*)$'
+            replace: '\1,AlwaysPullImages'
+          when: always_pull_images_flag.rc != 0
 ```

-* *1.2.13 Ensure that the admission control plugin SecurityContextDeny is set if PodSecurityPolicy is not used
+* 1.2.13 Ensure that the admission control plugin SecurityContextDeny is set if PodSecurityPolicy is not used

 ```
 WARN